prosky-pmaj/all-in-one-concept/README.md

 Ghost TestSuite - Example of Java Selenium TestFramawork
 =======================

-This is an example to demonstrate a TestFramework for testing user interface written in Java and base on Selenium 3 WebDriver, Maven and TestNG.
+This is an example to demonstrate a TestFramework for UI testing.
+Written in Java with help of Selenium 3 WebDriver, Maven and TestNG.

 ## Design Explanation